 The state constitution restricts general obligation bond financing to capital assets, such as infrastructure, ensuring that taxpayers who benefit from the projects bear a fair share of the cost over time.
 General Obligation bonds make up the bulk of the debt.

 Moore and Horner's proposal would require the taxpayers in year one to cover the entire cost of the asset!
-So, despite the fact that some taxpayers may leave the state, their taxes would benefit Georgians for years to come and give some in the future a free ride.
+So, despite the fact that some taxpayers may leave the state, their taxes would benefit Georgians for years to come and give some a free ride in the future.

 Turning to their second point, Georgia's bond interest payments are not the sinister drain on resources that our legislators would have us believe.
 In reality, these payments benefit many of the state's retirees who hold the bonds.
-Furthermore, as Milton Friedman noted, government spending, except for debt service, often hampers productivity.
+Furthermore, as Milton Friedman always noted, government spending, except for debt service, often hampers productivity and growth.
 With interest and principal payments on debt, the government mitigates its own tendency toward inefficiency.
-See the video at the end for Horner’s comments followed by a Milton Friedman clip debunking him.
+See the video below for Horner’s comments, followed by a Milton Friedman clip debunking him.

 Moore and Horner's misguided fixation on debt and interest payments betrays a lack of understanding of governance and leadership.
 They wear their opposition to various proposals as a badge of honor, mistaking their intransigence for principle.
 The truth is that their inability to sway colleagues or enact meaningful change reveals their ineffectiveness, not their integrity.

 Relationships are the lifeblood of collaborative decision-making in the Georgia General Assembly, yet Moore and Horner seem to excel at alienating their fellow legislators.
 They bang their drums of dissent, but their noise does little to advance the interests of their constituents.